FREE SHIPPING on orders over $75 International: over $250

 Pu-erh Tea Benefits

 This tea's benefits are recognized by many societies.
-Throughout Southeast Asia it is an integral part of the food culture and is known for its slimming properties, as well as its aid in digestion.
-Furthermore, Pu-erh has a nice dose of caffeine which keeps you alert but not jittery like in the case of coffee.
+Throughout Southeast Asia, it is an integral part of the food culture and is known for its slimming properties and aid in digestion.
+Furthermore, Pu-erh has a nice dose of caffeine, which keeps you alert but not jittery like in the case of coffee.
 This tea was one of the main exports on the Tea Horse Road, when Tibetan monks consumed the fermented drink during long meditation hours.

 To learn more about Sheng and Shou Pu-erh, check out our Pu-erh tag!